viridis-software/msmq-inspector-contrib/src/MSMQ.ReportGenerator.PlugIn/ReadMe.md

 Not too much rocket science going on in there, you can probably guess what is going on without a word from me.
 The `QueueInspector` is a code based reference via the shell to the "Queue Inspector" you see in the application.

 How is this wired up?
-Inside the `loader.InitializePlugIn()` method for this plugin there is some code to add a menu item to the context menu for the queue inspector (yes, the application uses the same system to load its internal workings).
+Inside the `loader.InitializePlugIn()` method for this plug-in there is some code to add a menu item to the context menu for the queue inspector (yes, the application uses the same system to load its internal workings).

 	...
 	Services.HostWindow.QueueInspector.QueueMenu.Items.Add(